chabe-bit/lavi/README.md

     // Here's how you call it:
     lavi_Hid_GetCaps(...);

-    NOTE: if you are curious, yes you can debug/step through through this API
+    NOTE: if you are curious, yes you can debug/step through this API and linked in functions

 ```